daneasterman/react-webflow-flexbox/README.md

 The aim of this project is to compare two approaches of building a simple "tweetbox" UI component.
 The first uses the traditional React class with `this.state`, while the second uses the new React state hook called `useState`.

-Very much open to any way the code could be improved!
-Here is a screenshot:
+I'm very much open to any way the code could be improved!
+Here's a screenshot:

 ![Tweetbox](https://i.imgur.com/285iHJO.png)